 Keep in mind, the goal for almost every room should be to apply direct, indirect and accent or spot lighting, but first consider the source.
 Different bulbs (lamps) cast different qualities and colors of light.
-Whereas incandescent bulbs create a yellow and warm cast, halogen creates cooler, whiter and sparkling effects.
-Frosted bulbs create less shadow lines while smaller bulbs create more.
-Natural lighting is more cool and blue when north facing and warm towards south facing walls.
+Whereas incandescent bulbs create a yellow and warm cast, halogen creates cooler, whiter, and sparkling effects.
+Frosted bulbs create fewer shadow lines while smaller bulbs create more.
+Natural lighting is more cool and blue when north facing and warm towards south-facing walls.
 Fluorescents are blue and will make you look blue too.
 Since there is a fairly wide variety of bulbs it may be necessary to buy a few and try for effect, but also consider these tips in the process:

 1. Provide sufficient outlets to minimize electrical cords, but keep them low and discrete

 2. Determine the main source of light, it's appropriateness for the function and style

 A basic rule of thumb is that if one lamp in a room is providing most of the light then more lights are required because an unequal distribution of light can create glare while inefficient levels of lighting will render shadows in the wrong places.
 In either case, the eyes are strained.
 Although the room should not be lit up like a bonfire, varying levels of voltage and light sources will have a strong impact on the overall effect.
 Here are some more considerations:

 1. Provide wall-washers or up lights to open the space or draw eyes upwards.

 2. Provide accent lights behind plants or shapely accessory to create good shadow lines.